GaryKertis/vet-crud/README.md

 # Requirements

-- User can see current patients by going to the home page (`/`)
-- User can view all pets by going to `/pets`
-- User can add a new patient by clicking a button next to the pet.
+x User can see current patients by going to the home page (`/`) x User can view all pets by going to `/pets` x User can add a new patient by clicking a button next to the pet.

 - User can add a new pet by going to `/pets/new`
 - User can see pet details by going to `/pet/:id`